ant-design/ant-design-mobile/src/components/picker/index.en.md

 ### Why is there no "hour-minute" or "month-day" option?

-Different from the `Picker` component, the value type of the `DatePicker` is a `Date` object, so it needs to be selected from the beginning of the year.
+Different from the Picker component, the value type of the DatePicker is a `Date` object, so it needs to be selected from the beginning of the year.
 Only the parameters of hour and minutes cannot construct a `Date` object.

+If you need to use DatePicker like that, you can implement it yourself through the Picker component.